 Marie de Mancini.
 History in France, part 7.

-The nearby walled town of Brouage was founded in 1555, on what was then the coast.
+The nearby walled village of Brouage was founded in 1555, on what was then the coast.
 Its economy depended on salt and its access to the sea.
 The fortifications were built between 1630 and 1640 by Cardinal Richelieu as a Catholic bastion in order to fight against the neighbouring Protestant town of La Rochelle, not to mention the continuing presence of Protestant England.
 It was an active, buzzing little town, with a market and a busy harbour.
 Gradually, however, the harbour silted up, and by the late 17th century the town was left stranded and useless as a port.
 It fell into ruin.

 Marie de Mancini was Italian, born in Rome in 1639 and died in Pisa 1715.
 She was brought to France as a young girl, and was introduced to the French Court by her influential uncle, a French-Italian cardinal close to the King Louis.

 Marie and Louis fell in love and, to all intents and purposes, Marie was the first of many of Louis’ passionate love affairs.
 It seems Marie was also the only one Louis ever truly loved – though this may be the result of French romanticism.
 Certainly, the King, barely a year older than Marie, was just at that tender age when love seems to be forever.

 We do know that they hoped to marry because these plans were fiercely opposed by the King’s mother, who was the Queen of Austria, and Cardinal Mazarin, as well as the French Court in general.